MdAarif360/BizcardX_Extract_OCR/README.md

 - Numpy - (To use array and statistical value)
 - Time - (To use Time)
 # Problem_solution:
-### what i did for project solution:
+### How to achieve project solution:
 ## workflow:
 #### Step 1 :
-- Python environment (Python 3.x recommended) Streamlit, Pandas, easyOCR, PIL, cv2, matplotlib, re, MySQL libraries installed postgresql server setup and running Features **Home**: Displays an overview of the app including technologies used and a brief description of the app.
+- Python environment (Python 3.x recommended) Streamlit, Pandas, easyOCR, PIL, cv2, matplotlib, re, MySQL libraries installed MySQL server setup and running Features **Home**: Displays an overview of the app including technologies used and a brief description of the app.
 #### Step 2 :
 - **Upload & Extract**: This section allows the user to upload an image of a business card.
 The application then processes the image and extracts data such as company name, card holder name, designation, mobile number, email, website, area, city, state, pin code, and the image of the card.
 #### Step 3 :
 - **Modify**: This section allows users to select an entry from the database using a dropdown menu, which they can then update or **delete**.
-Note: Ensure your PostgreSQL server is running and the database details in the script match your PostgreSQL setup.
+Note: Ensure your MySQL server is running and the database details in the script match your MySQL setup.

 ## Importing required libraries
 ### Import Data Handling libraries